Rock of Ages 2: Bigger & Boulder

 - 100 % negative mentions

 The game suffers from significant stability issues, including frequent freezes and crashes, particularly when using dual monitors or navigating menus.
-Many users report that these bugs severely impact gameplay, making it nearly unplayable and causing loss of progress.
+Players report that these bugs severely impact gameplay, making the game nearly unplayable and causing loss of progress.
+Overall, the stability of the game is a major concern for users.

-“I bought this game and the first minute was great, until it froze and then crashed.”
+“I bought this game and the first minute was great, until it freezes and then crashes.”

 “Game is barely playable and extremely buggy.”